Kittnz/Sunwell/README.md

 # Sunwell Core

+# No support, this is served as is.

 Tips for building with VS2015:
 * In Cmake don't use "USE_MYSQL_SOURCES"
 * Release build has linking errors, debug builds fine